hotwolf/DIYVent/readme.md

 ### Assembly instructions
 ![main_assembly](assemblies/main_assembly.png)

-Glue all four corners of the vent cover together
+Glue all four corners of the vent cover together.
-Screw the cover against the wooden frame
+Screw the cover against the wooden frame.
+Screw fins against the inside of the wooden frame

 ![main_assembled](assemblies/main_assembled.png)